ReactQuantum/ReactQuantum/README.md

 ___

 <h2>What It Does</h2>
-<p>React Quantum parses through your React application to create a color-coded tree representation of its component hierarchy.
-On hover, each tree node will display two key component performance metrics&mdash;render time and re-render frequency&mdash;as well as memoized state and props that indicate the source of render.
+<p>React Quantum parses through your React application to create a color-coded tree model of its component hierarchy.
+On hover, each tree node will display two key component performance metrics&mdash;render time and re-render frequency&mdash;as well as memoized state and props to indicate what, specifically, initiated the render.

 The beauty is in the heat map: Nodes will change color depending on the component's rendering performance, making it easy to pinpoint possible bottlenecks at a glance. :fire:</p>